 “News of a particularly ugly tragedy swept across the European headlines in the month of August 1905.
 A thirty-one-year-old man named Jean Lanfray, a Swiss peasant of French stock, had drunk two glasses of absinthe, taken his old army rifle out of the cupboard, and shot his pregnant wife in the head.
 When his four-year-old daughter Rose appeared in the doorway to see what was happening, he shot her too.
 He then went into the room next door, where his two-year-old daughter Blanche was lying in her cot, and blasted her as well…”

 The above passage is taken from the prologue to Phil Baker’s The Book of Absinthe: A Cultural History.
 Baker goes on to describe how the European town reacted to this horrific case.
 Despite the fact that Lanfray was a notorious alcoholic, and had drunk in addition to the absinthe on the day of the murders, a Crème de menthe, a cognac, seven glasses of wine at lunchtime, 2 coffees with brandy, and a liter of wine after dinner, the town focused solely on the absinthe.
-And in a years’ time, the spirit was banned throughout all of Switzerland.

 Check out our entire line of Absinthe Tools and Accessories here.